The great Indian mental health crisis

 According to the World Health Organisation, 1 out of 20 people are coping with depression in India currently.
 Although suicide is an extreme measure, these patients are dying inside their minds slowly and silently every single day.

-This is where the Indian Government needs to step in and take measures to spread awareness about mental health issues and provide adequate treatment opportunities for patients without getting judged.
+This is where the Indian Government needs to step in and take measures to spread awareness about mental health crisis and provide adequate treatment opportunities for patients without getting judged.
 Dr Sonia Lal Gupta says –

 …the government “needs to increase the budget on mental health.
 Currently, it is a very small part of health.
 It also needs to increase awareness and run programs about the same so people know it’s ok to have issues like anxiety and depression and also understand how common it is.
 It is also very important that doctors from all specialties start screening patients for depression so that it can be recognized and treated in time.”